Finance and Funding Overview

 Did you know?

-leaving institutions like Odessa College to rely on local support and bond initiatives to finance the development and modernization of their facilities.
-This makes community investment through bonds essential for maintaining and improving the college's infrastructure.
+The state does not provide funding for construction projects at community colleges, leaving institutions like Odessa College to rely on local support and bond initiatives to finance the development and modernization of their facilities.

-Differences in Funding:
+Differences in Funding

 Four-year universities can receive funds to go towards construction.